 The Rector of the Parish shall:

-n) be an ex officio member of all Committees and of the Parish Council.
+- be an ex officio member of all Committees and of the Parish Council;

 Section 2 Assignment

 The Rector is assigned, transferred, or removed by the Diocesan Bishop by virtue of the authority of his office and in accordance with the Canons, ecclesiastical procedure, and the needs of the Parish and of the Diocese.
+The Rector possesses the rights and exercises the responsibilities stipulated by the Sacred Canons, the Statutes, and the directives of the Holy Synod and the Diocesan Authority.
 The Rector cannot be removed or leave his assignment without the specific permission of the Diocesan Bishop.
-The Parish shall be responsible for the support and welfare of its Rector until such time as he is removed from his position by the Diocesan Bishop according to Title XI of the Statutes of the Orthodox Church in America.
+The Parish shall be responsible for the support and welfare of its Rector until such time as he is removed from his position by the Diocesan Bishop according to the Statutes.

 Section 3 Vacancy